sip-21/ambrosia-tutorial/docs/quick-start/configuration.md

 Make sure you create the invoice for 5000 sats to open the channel, otherwise payment could fail
 :::

-- Scan it with your lightning wallet and pay
+- Scan it with your lightning wallet and pay, you should see a confirmation on the screen